 - Non-incorporated group or association in Tasmania

 - Complete an Application to collect charitable donations - Non-incorporated association or community group in Tasmania (Form 2) (pdf, 230.0 KB)

-- You need a National Police check (dated within the previous 3 months) if the Public Officer or any member of the Executive has been convicted of a criminal offence in the past 5 years
+- You need a National Police check (external link) (dated within the previous 3 months) if the Public Officer or any member of the Executive has been convicted of a criminal offence in the past 5 years

 - Individual collecting for themselves (not on behalf of a charity)